Kaltsoon/nosql/material/3-mongo-operations.md

 2. Set the number of copies as 0 for all books written by the author "John Ronald Reuel Tolkien"
 3. Increase the number of copies of books published after 1900 by two.
 Hint: [$inc](https://www.mongodb.com/docs/manual/reference/operator/update/inc/) operator
 4. Add the genre "Adventure" for the book "The Hobbit".
 Hint: [$push](https://www.mongodb.com/docs/manual/reference/operator/update/push/#mongodb-update-up.-push) operator
-5. Remove the genre "Classic" from the book "War and Peace".
+5. Remove the genre "Classics" from the book "Anna Karenina".
 Hint: [$pull](https://www.mongodb.com/docs/manual/reference/operator/update/pull/) operator

 > [!IMPORTANT]
 > Exercise 4 👨‍💻: Save the mentioned five queries to the submission file.